Sidebar

 - animals housed in live-in professional staff apartments (when permitted by campus housing), family student housing (when permitted by campus housing), university-sanctioned pet programs in a residence hall, or Eastcliff event center and residence (Twin Cities campus)

-- animals used in university-sponsored research
+- animals used in university-sponsored research (IACUC approval is also needed)

 - animals used in support of law enforcement or disaster recovery activities